wielebenwir/cb-legacy/commons-booking/README.txt

 == Changelog ==

+= 0.8 =

+* FEATURE: Added print button to edit timeframes screen and custom print styles.
+* ENHANCEMENT: Instead of code ids, the codes are now shown in the bookings table.
+* FIX: All locations/items are visible in the filter dropdown again.
+* FIX: Users sometimes could not access their bookings in 0.7.0.7
+* Cleanup of language files (Removed Whitespaces in strings, etc.)

-= 0.7.0.7 =
+= 0.7.0.6 =

 	* FIX:  Double Bookings (two pending bookings on the same day could be both finalised) are no longer possible.

 = 0.7.0.6 =